 Start by bringing your team together for what they think is just another meeting.
 Put together a long presentation filled with a boring but coherent speech that talks about marketing goals and sales.
 In the presentation, sprinkle in sentences or points that say something else entirely.
 This could include instructions on how to get lunch or the fact that they will be quizzed on the presentation once you’re done talking.

 Speak in an extremely monotone voice – this main goal of this activity is to get your team members to tune you out.
 Be sure not to over-emphasize the “real” points or instructions.
 When you’re done, give a piece of paper to each team member.
 Have your team write down what they thought you covered during your presentation and quiz them.
 Discuss who heard what and see which of your team members was actively listening.

 Purpose: This game touches briefly on conflict resolution and the idea that conflicts can arise because people don’t really listen.
-It emphasizes the importance of listening to verbal communication as well as non-verbal communication.
+It emphasizes the importance of employee engagement and active communication skills – listening to verbal as well as non-verbal communication

 Game #14: This Is Better Than That

 For This Is Better Than That you will need to bring in four objects or four sets of objects to the conference room.
 Write up a scenario for an object or each set that outlines what the perfect item would be in the order of preference.
 Although none of the objects will be an exact match, each will have qualities that coincide with the perfect list.
 Read the scenario to your team members and have them order the objects from worst fit to perfect fit.
 When all objects have been ordered, have your team explain why they placed the objects in the order they did.

 Purpose: This Is Better Than That helps your team members break down a problem or scenario to determine which objects are the best thing.
 This can be used to move onto discussing projects or current challenges that your team is facing.